 20. What makes Touch Financial different to other invoice finance brokers?

 We subscribe to Feefo which is an independent rating service which allows customers to provide honest and open feedback concerning their experience of the work undertaken by Touch in securing their business finance.
-To see what our customers think about us, click this Feefo Link.
+To see what our customers think about us, check our Feefo Reviews here.

 We are keen to assist you compare offers you have received and give our recommendations on the right facility for you as well help negotiate terms with lender.